-Chapter 1.
 The effects of division

 It should be placed on the date of division to identify the applicable EPC (and not the filing date of the parent application, Notice from the European Patent Office dated 20 September 2007 concerning the implementation of the transitional provisions applicable to the EPC 2000 during the transitional phase between the EPC 1973 and the EPC 2000 », OG 2007, 504).

-Section 1.2.
-Benefit from the previous filing date
+Profit from previous filing date

 Division of a European patent application makes it possible to file a patent application benefiting from the filing date of another European application, ie the request "mother" (first request, A76 (1) EPC, last phrase).

-Section 1.3.
-Publication of the file
+Publication of the dossier

 During the division, the file of the previous application becomes accessible for everyone before the publication of this request and without the agreement of the applicant (A128 (3) EPC).

-Chapter 2.
-The utility of divisional applications
+The usefulness of divisional applications

 The division is useful mainly in the event that one of your requests contains several inventions and that Examiner raised a " lack of unity of invention »(A82 CBE).